Motivating yourself to push beyond your limits is challenging and often scary.

 1. List your MITs

-Try to keep the list between three to five items, adding more than that will make it unattainable and it will ultimately defeat its purpose.
+Try to keep the list between three to five items, adding more than that will make it unattainable, and it will ultimately defeat its purpose.

-The main idea in the book is that there’s ONE thing that you can do, that if done will make all the other things easier, or unnecessary.
+The main idea in the book is that there’s ONE thing you can do that will make all the other things easier or unnecessary.

 If you need help deciding by which MIT to start your day, read the next point to help you choose.

 If you leave the most difficult tasks for the end of the day, you’ll have ego depletion and will end up pushing the task for the next day, day after day, thus procrastinating.

 What best than crossing off the most impactful task, which will probably be The ONE Thing that could render the other tasks easier or unnecessary?

 So, eat your frogs first!